-The review team also noted that contracted parties can have valid reasons to implement reasonable limitations in the ability of third parties, including ICANN, to access their RDS (WHOIS) data, such as prevention of abusive harvesting by third parties, to ensure the stability of their service, and other such reasons as may evolve over time.
-Limiting this ability of contracted parties may be too restrictive and prevent adoption of necessary measures to discourage or prevent abuse.
+The review team also noted that contracted parties can have valid reasons to reasonably limit the ability of third parties to access their RDS (WHOIS) data.
+For instance, such parties may want to as prevent abusive harvesting by third parties, ensure the stability of their service, and other reasons that may evolve over time.
+Limiting contracted parties' own limitations may be too restrictive and prevent adoption of necessary measures to discourage or prevent abuse.
+Although abusive behavior via the common interface needs to be considered and handled by the WHOIS Portal in a professional manner, rate limiting by contracted parties should not be applied.

-The review team further noted that as a result of the implementations of the GDPR Temporary Specification by contracted parties, registrar and registry interpretations may now result in different registration data returned by RDS (WHOIS) for the same domain name (e.g., the registry may redact data that the registrar may display and the registrar must provide contact details that the registry does not have or show.)
+The review team further noted that as a result of the implementations of the GDPR Temporary Specification by contracted parties, registrar and registry interpretations may now result in different registration data returned by RDS (WHOIS) for the same domain name For example, the registry may redact data that the registrar may display and the registrar must provide contact details that the registry does not have or show.
 As a result, access to RDS (WHOIS) data in the common interface has become less reliable, as only one of the two possible results is displayed.